viamrobotics/docs/docs/manage/data/dataset.md

 On the **Images** subtab, you can filter available images, using the **Filtering** menu and select the attributes that match where, how, and when the data was collected.

-To add image to a dataset, click on the image and select the dataset in the Datasets dropdown.
+To add an image to a dataset, click on the image and select the dataset in the Datasets dropdown.
 You can select an existing dataset or create a new one from this dropdown.

 {{<gif webm_src="/manage/data/add-to-dataset.webm" mp4_src="/manage/data/add-to-dataset.mp4" alt="Add image to dataset">}}